 The story follows suit, using small plot events to take viewers to many unexpected places.
 The end result is one of the all-time great family movies.

-How does Mary Poppins get her messages across?
+Families can talk about how Mary Poppins gets her messages across.
 What's easier to hear, a command or a song?
 How does Poppins get respect from others?

-|Cast:||David Tomlinson, Dick Van Dyke, Julie Andrews
+- Cast: David Tomlinson, Dick Van Dyke, Julie Andrews

 - Director: Robert Stevenson

 - Studio: Walt Disney Pictures

 - Topics: Magic and Fantasy, Book Characters, Music and Sing-Along

 - Character strengths: Communication, Compassion, Empathy, Gratitude, Integrity

 Find more movies that help kids build character.